apache/nifi/nifi-extension-bundles/nifi-update-attribute-bundle/nifi-update-attribute-processor/src/main/resources/docs/org.apache.nifi.processors.attributes.UpdateAttribute/additionalDetails.md

 **Adding another Rule**

 Continuing with this example, we can add another rule to check for files that are larger than one gigabyte.
-When we add this second rule, we can use the previous rule as a template, so to speak, by taking advantage of the "Copy from existing rule" option in the New Rule window.
-Simply start typing the name of an existing rule, and it will show up in a dropdown menu below the entry field.
+When we add this second rule, we can use the previous rule as a template, so to speak, by taking advantage of the "Clone Rule" option in the menu for the Rule that you wan to clone.
+This will open with new Rule form with the exisitng Rules criteria pre-populated.

 In this example, the CheckForGiantFiles rule has these conditions: